Belly Button After Laparoscopic Surgery | Healing, Care, Facts

 Infections can complicate healing significantly:

-• If you notice increased redness spreading beyond incision edges, foul-smelling discharge, fever, or worsening pain around your belly button area — seek medical advice immediately.
+• If you notice increased redness spreading beyond the incision edges, foul-smelling discharge, worsening pain, or fever around your belly button area, seek medical advice immediately.

 • Avoid touching wounds unnecessarily with unwashed hands.